 Cost of CPE.
 Operators would deploy 100x more CPEs than the number of base stations.
 For this reason, FWA business cases tend to be sensitive to the cost of CPEs.
 So, there is a need to drive down the cost of CPE.
 However, the specs of the CPE could impact network performance and system capacity.
 A lower spec inexpensive CPE may be detrimental to system capacity - forcing operator to spend more on spectrum and network infrastructure.
 Outdoor CPEs with high power and high gain antenna enhance network performance and system capacity.
-However, outdoor CPE may require costly professional installation.
+The biggest issue with Outdoor CPE is that they require professional installation which dwarfs the cost of the CPE equipment itself.
 Indoor CPEs could be self-installed by the subscriber.
-On the other hand, self-install prevents operators from guaranteeing performance.
-Moreover, indoor CPEs may appear as cell edge user to the network, consuming larger share of air interface resources, deteriorating system performance.
+On the other hand, self-install prevents operators from providing SLAs.
+In the indoor model, you will have opex costs associated with loosing signal and hence using more radio resources, churn and in some cases an inability to serve.
+So outdoor model is best suited for providing a FWA broadband service with SLAs compared to indoor CPE deployments.
 Operators need to weigh all the cost and performance tradeoffs before crystalizing their CPE strategy.